direktt/direktt-plugin/guides/developer-guide.md

 **Parameters:**

-- $message (object)
+- `$message` (object)
   A message object representing the admin message.
-It should be formatted the same way as subscriber messages (array of content parts, etc.), but given as the value of pushNotificationMessage.
+It should be formatted the same way as subscriber messages (array of content parts, etc.), but given as the value of `pushNotificationMessage`.

   Typical structure: